-Mesothelioma is a complex cancer distinguished primarily by three things: its rarity, its cause and its aggressiveness.
-The disease is one of the least-diagnosed cancers and, in fact, it is often misdiagnosed.
+Mesothelioma is a complex cancer distinguished primarily by three factors: rarity, cause and aggressiveness.
+The disease is one of the least-diagnosed cancers, and it is often misdiagnosed.

-The cancer is caused by exposure to asbestos or asbestos-containing materials.
-And although the medical community has a much better understanding of the forms of this cancer and how to treat them, the life expectancy of someone following a diagnosis is only recently starting to be measured by years instead of months.
+The cancer is caused by exposure to asbestos or materials containing asbestos.
+Although the medical community has a much better understanding of the forms of this cancer and how to treat them, the life expectancy of someone following a diagnosis is only recently starting to be measured by years instead of months.

-A wide range of variables determines a patient’s risk for mesothelioma, its rate of progression, the ideal course of treatment and his or her overall survival.
+A wide range of variables determines a patient’s risk for mesothelioma, its rate of progression, the ideal course of treatment and their overall survival rate.
 Reviewing statistics can help patients and their loved ones better understand these variables and make more educated decisions about treatment.

 - The three primary types are pleural, peritoneal and pericardial.
 The disease can also develop in the tunica vaginalis, which lines the testicles.

 - It typically takes 25 to 50 years after an initial exposure to asbestos for symptoms to arise.
-This decades-long delay is known as the latency period.
+The decades-long delay is known as the latency period.

-- The incidence of mesothelioma is currently falling in the United States and rising in Australia, Europe and Japan.
-The incidence has peaked in the United States, but not worldwide.
+- The incidence is currently falling in the U.S. and rising in Australia, Europe and Japan.

 - The first study to confirm asbestos exposure as the primary cause of this cancer was published in 1964.

-- It is more common in whites and Hispanics than in African-Americans or Asian-Americans.
+It is more common in whites and Hispanics than in blacks or Asians.

-- Mesothelioma has three major histological cell types: epithelial, sarcomatoid and biphasic.
-50 to 60 percent of cases are epithelial, 10 to 20 percent are sarcomatoid and 30 to 40 percent are biphasic, a mix of the two.
+Mesothelioma has three major histological cell types: Epithelial, sarcomatoid and biphasic.
+About 50 to 60 percent of cases are epithelial, 10 to 20 percent are sarcomatoid and 30 to 40 percent are biphasic — a mix of the two.
 Histological cell type plays an important role in treatment.

-- From 1999 to 2010, 27 states had a higher age-adjusted mesothelioma death rate than the national rate of 8.3 deaths per million people.
+Twenty-seven states had a higher age-adjusted mesothelioma death rate than the national rate of 8.3 deaths per million people from 1999 to 2010.